artsy/README/events/artsy-learns-to-code.md

 ## Expectations of Learners

 - 2+ hours a week to dedicate to taking the course and handling course work.
-Ideally you do this with you partner.
+Ideally you do this with your partner.
   Once you complete the course, this time will be dedicated to working on the project.
 - Meeting with your assigned mentor for a one-hour weekly check-in.
 Bring your questions and make sure to get answers from your engineer before you leave.